Arranging a funeral or cremation in Oklahoma

-If you are concerned about funeral costs, the DFS Memorials providers in Oklahoma offer low-cost cremation services and affordable burial services.
+If you are concerned about funeral costs, Oklahoma’s DFS Memorials providers offer low-cost cremation and burial services.
 All DFS Memorials providers guarantee to offer a ‘best value’ direct cremation package.

 Can I arrange a ‘home funeral’ or green burial in Oklahoma?

 Yes, you can conduct home death care in Oklahoma.
 According to Oklahoma statute [59 O.S. §396.19], the family must ensure that a death certificate is filed at the health department.
 Home funerals and green burials are having something of a revival, and there are organizations that can support you if you wish to look after your loved one’s funeral care.